-Should I get my new dog neutered?
+Should I get my puppy neutered?

-Your vet should offer you advice on having your new dog spayed or castrated, particularly in relation to the optimum timing of surgery.
+Your vet should offer you advice on having your puppy spayed or castrated, particularly in relation to the optimum timing of surgery.
 Considerations will include the breed and weight of your dog.
 There are also health advantages to spaying female dogs before their first heat cycle as this can significantly reduce the risk of other diseases.